 – Barack Obama

-Since 2016, Archway Consulting Group has helped organize, strategize and successfully advocate for initiatives that have transformed lives such as Tacoma Creates -Washington State's first cultural access program.
+Originally founded in 2010, Archway Consulting Group has helped organize, strategize and successfully advocate for initiatives that have transformed lives such as Tacoma Creates -Washington State's first cultural access program.
 Archway's work on historic campaigns to bridge the divide between underrepresented communities and political leadership has helped elect leaders like Enrique Leon to Tacoma School Board, Keith Blocker to Tacoma City Council, Karl Williams to Pierce County District Court Judge, and Melanie Morgan to Washington State House of Representatives for the 29th Legislative District.
 Archway's passion for community building has expanded through our work with Climate Solutions, Tacoma Pierce County Association of Realtors, and the Seattle Metropolitan Chamber of Commerce.

 Archway Consulting Group works at the intersection of electoral politics and community building with candidates and organizations across the country seeking sustainable, transformative change.

-As managing partner of Archway Consulting Group, Christina Blocker specializes in diversity & inclusion strategy, talent development, and change management for high-growth organizations.
+As managing partner of Archway Consulting Group, Christina Blocker specializes in public relations, diversity & inclusion strategy, talent development, and change management for high-growth organizations.
 She combines an extensive marketing & communications background from the political sector with expertise in organizational behavior and data analytics from her studies in psychology to build cultural infrastructure that supports, amplifies, and sustains impact.

 In Christina’s free time, she proudly serves as a Trustee at Bates Technical College in Tacoma, Washington.
 Appointed by Washington State Governor Jay Inslee in 2016, she is the first African-American female appointed to serve since the college’s founding.
 Christina is also President of the national African American Community College Trustees Association.
 She is the mother of two amazing little boys and the proud wife of Tacoma's Deputy Mayor, Keith Blocker.